How Outdoor Conditions Affect Brass and Copper Pipes?

 Advantages of copper pipes include:

-- Intrinsically rust and bacteria-free.
+- Naturally resistant to rust and bacteria.

-- Grows adequately in pollution-free water supply systems.
+- Thrives in clean, non-aggressive water systems.

 Nevertheless, even in some outdoor conditions, copper is susceptible to corrosion.
 For example: